EVERYONE IS WELCOME AT EWOOD PARK ACCESS AND INCLUSION FOR ALL

 Inside this brochure you will find information for supporters who have additional needs as a result of disability.

-The Club has a strong commitment to all its supporters recognising that disabled fans are fans, part of the crowd, who enjoy football the same as everyone else; the same excitement and disappointment, the same highs and lows.
+The Club has a strong commitment to all its supporters recognising that fans with disabilities are fans, part of the crowd, who enjoy football the same as everyone else; the same excitement and disappointment, the same highs and lows.

 Stewards provide assistance helping you in and out of the stadium, with purchasing refreshments, safe evacuation and escorting to and from the toilets/kiosks/multi-faith room.

-Some people need a little more help and so an Assistant ticket can be provided on submission of appropriate evidence.
+Some people need a little more help and so an Assistant ticket can be provided on submission of appropriate evidence through the club's Assisted Supporter Scheme.

 Football plays an important part in peoples’ lives and sometimes going to a football match can be the first stage on a journey to recovery or well-being.
 It might be that you have not been to a football match for a long time or even at all!
 If you would like to come to a football match at Blackburn Rovers but are not sure how you would feel just tell us.
 We can arrange for you to visit the ground on a non-match day to help familiarise yourself before coming to a match.